 There might not be a better way to spend a Sunday than chowing down on a massive brunch while watching all of the football games.
 If you want to get really ambitious and feel like bar hopping, Stage Door, Tuscany Casino and Ellis Island are all within a half mile or so walking distance from each other.

 Las Vegas sportsbooks still rule

 In time, there should be special promotions featuring Raiders players, swag, drink specials and more.
-Things are a little muted given the pandemic, with less tourism to Las Vegas and fans are less likely to pack in like sardines at a sportsbook.
+Things are a little muted given the pandemic, with less tourism to Las Vegas and fans less likely to pack into a sportsbook like sardines.
 Even still, it’s a great place to watch the games on the Vegas Strip.
 MGM Resorts upgraded the screens last year.
-The large space is darker than most of the casino and the screens really pop.
+The large space is darker than most of the casino, and the screens really pop.